By Rodney Brooks

 NPower offers free IT training in select cities.
 Its mission: to move people from poverty to the middle class through tech skills training and quality job placement.
 Part-time courses on topics such as cloud computing, cybersecurity and coding last 16 weeks and include an opportunity to participate in a seven-week paid internship or project-based learning experience.

-Kim Mitchell, vice president for program development and operations, says NPower teaches not only technical skills but also the skills students will need to succeed in a business environment.
+Kim Mitchell, vice president for program development and operations, says NPower teaches not only technical skills but also the soft skills students will need to succeed in a business environment.
 After students graduate, NPower counselors help them surmount obstacles such as finding housing, mental health and medical services and childcare — “all the things that can get in the way of their progress,” says Mitchell.
 (Learn more in this NPower video.)

 Cortney Grant, 26, said she was drifting from job to job before she attended NPower.
 She now works as a client service technician at CBS.
 Daney Forbes, 26, now works as an IT business analyst at Citi.
 “No one crafts you for a career the way that programs like this do,” says Forbes.